Riernar/arm5-interchange-format/README.md

 ### Goals

-The objectives of this project are, in order of priority:
+The objectives of this project are defined below, in order of priority.
+This means that a higher-priority goal has precedence other a lower-priority one, should they be at odds

 1. Define an interchange format allowing data transfer between various tools supporting Ars Magica 5th Edition, such as Virtual Tabletops (VTT), character builders, compendium, etc..